If you’re looking for a way to give your home the wow-factor, there’s no better place to start than by shopping for antiques.

 Antique fireplaces are eye-catching and give your room a real focal point.
 A fire also creates a great atmosphere and keeps you warm during the colder months.
 The huge variety of options to choose from means it shouldn’t be difficult to find a fireplace to suit your home and style, whether you want something ornate from the Rococo period or a simpler, marble Victorian piece.

-As fireplace specialists, a visit to Westland’s showrooms can help you get a feel for what you might want.
+As fireplace specialists, a visit to Westland’s Willesden Green showroom can help you get a feel for what you might want.
 We can also advise on what would work best for your individual needs.

-You should also think about fire accessories to add to the look, with tools such as tongs, brushes and log baskets all great antique additions.
+You should also think about fire accessories to add to the look, with tools such as tongs, brushes and log baskets all great additions to an antique fireplace.

 Another easy way to integrate antiques into your home is through lighting.
 There’s less to worry about - like whether the piece will fit - and an antique light can provide a stunning addition to any home.